dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_8.md

 _Proof sketch of the Lemma._
 * A product `p` is downward-closed:
-  - atomic expressions are downward-closed and may correspond to `ε`.
+  - atomic expressions are downward-closed and, thus, contain `ε`.
   - Given two words `w₁ ≤ w₂`, if `w₂` recognized by `p` then `w₁` is also recognized by `p`.
     By definition of embedding, `w₁` can be obtained from `w₂` by earsing a finite number of characters.
     For each character that gets earsed `p` still recognize the words without that character because the atomic expression that matches `a` is either `(a + ε)` or `(… + a + …)*`.